4dn-dcic/fish_omics_format/docs/source/extracell.rst

 - The first line in the header is always ``##FOF-CT_Version=vX.X``.
 - The second line in the header is always ``##Table_Namespace=4dn_FOF-CT_extracell``.

+.. tip:: If applicable, the header **MUST** contain a mandatory set of fields that describe any Software tool that was used to produce/process data in this table.
+If more than one software tool was used, please repeat a set of Software-fields for describing each of them.

 The header **MUST** include a detailed description of each Optional Columns used.

 .. tip:: The table **MUST** contain at least 1 Optional Column.